ChristosHadjichristofi/NodeRed-SmartHome/README.md

 * [FlyWay](https://flywaydb.org/) as a database version control.
 Used for matters of ease when developing the system
 * [GitHub](https://github.com/) in order to keep track the versions of our code and for better collaboration

+## Kafka
+We used Apache Kafka as a middleware for the communication between the smart-home events and node-red.
+Kafka uses topics to store incoming events.
+In order to achieve that, we created three topics.
+Our house consists of six major device categories.
+The name of each device is the concatination of the device type and the room that it is located in.
+The smart-home events are stored in the smart-home topic with device type as key and some other device properties as  value.
+By default Kafka stores events in topics using a Round-Robin partitioner.
+However, we decided to do it manually by producing each device event to specific partition according to its device category.
+We did this because the node-red-contrib-kafka library, which is used to connect Apache Kafka and Node-red, enabled us to consume messages from a certain partition of a topic.
+Of course, if this was a real large scale project, we would let Kafka handle the partitioning automatically.
+We also have two additional topics, general-events and lamps.
+In the first one, we produce messages that are triggered by node-red logic and more specifically events created by output devices(e.g siren).
+In the second one, each time the user turns on/off a lamp, a message is produced to the certain topic containing the action as value and room as key.

 ## Installation
 The following installation instructions are intended for Linux Distros.
 If you want to Install it in any other OS, you should know that not everything that follows will work.